martimy/Network-Automation-and-Observability/README.md

 ### How to Deploy the Lab

+Refer to this ([tutorial](https://github.com/martimy/Network-Automation-and-Observability/blob/main/Tutorial%20-%20Lab%20Setup.md)) to learn about the lab setup.

 The environment is defined in the `topology.clab.yml` file.
 To start the lab, you will need to have Containerlab installed.

 From the root of this repository, run the following command to deploy the topology: